clement3872/PyTree/README.md

  - window_main.py & subWin.py: basic GUI for binary tree (needs binTree and Huffman.py in the same folder)

 # Requirements

-Having Python installed, with tkinter and numpy modules.
+Having Python installed, with "tkinter", "numpy" and "pyperclip" modules.
-(numpy is used for log2 and tkinter for GUI) tkinter should be installed by default (exept on linux), to install numpy: pip install numpy
+Tkinter should be installed by default (exept on linux) To install "numpy": pip install numpy
+To install "pyperclip": pip install pyperclip
+Or run install_mudules.sh (works on Linux)

+If you are on Linux, you may need to install "klipper", you will need to see on internet this...

 # More details